charleskoffler/clprolf/docs/clprolf_insights.md

 When a class role is present on an interface, and extends an interface with a marked class role too, the enforcing of inheritance @Forced_int_inh is not mandatory.
 But in the language, the syntax is 'version_inh agent(or another class role) Teacher (...)".
 We have to write the "version_inh" keyword(or compat_interf_version), in the language, but not in the framework, just to have an interface-like keyword somewhere.

-The optional features for interface inheritance allow to work with interfaces like we do with classes, except that we have no direct access to the implementation.
+The features for interface inheritance allow to work with interfaces like we do with classes, except that we have no direct access to the implementation.
 It marks an inheritance perspective, not an "extends" perspective for interface inheritance.
 But these perspectives are interchangeable, and we are free to perceive as "extends", an "nature" of an interface.
 It is great for loose coupling, and we can use it like classes, with single inheritance for agent-like interfaces(those with a class role).

 Conclusion: we can use the class roles for the interfaces, if we prefer talking about inheritance for interfaces.
 And it exists @Version_inh and @Capacity_inh too.
 But this is optional is clprolf, and multiple inheritance (except for capacity inheritance) is not recommended.
 But we can use the interface inheritance features only for loose coupling with single inheritance for the agents, if we want.

-### Optional features for interface inheritance: Does a class inherit from an interface, or is it just a implementation of a contract?
+### Features for interface inheritance: Does a class inherit from an interface, or is it just a implementation of a contract?

 Surely, we can a bit abusively use the inheritance term, if prefered.
 It's because the API of the class inherits of a part of interface, in a way.
 That's why the @Version_inh talk both this case, and both the fact that the interface, once extended by another, would give an inheritance of a version object.
 In the optional interface inheritance vision, in clprolf, interfaces, except capacities, are viewed quite like pure abstract classes.
 And they mimic the intuitive hierarchy we usually use for classes.
 So with this optional perspective, extensions of interfaces remain intuitive inheritance.

-### The optional features for inheritance by interfaces: the clprolf design pattern with code reuse
+### The features for inheritance by interfaces: the clprolf design pattern with code reuse

 This is the clprolf design pattern, allowing a perspective purely with interfaces, while supplying code reuse for implementations.
 Code reuse for implementation is great for reuse and for keeping a nice and intuitive class hierarchy.